shivarajshelar/movie_data_recommedation/README.md

 8. git push -u origin main

 ```
-## Library are used for this project
+## Tech & Skills are used for this project

 1. Pandas
 2. Numpy
 3. scikit-learn
 4. Gradio
+5. Docker
+6. AWS EC2 instance

 ##  Dockerize command file and Push to docker from Local system
 ```